Silex, Missouri: History

-The town has recently annexed a portion of Missouri Highway E towards 61 to Mo RA and plans to grow the town, while keeping a small-town feel.
+Later, the town annexed a portion of Missouri Highway E towards U.S. Route 61 to Mo RA and plans to grow the town, while keeping a small-town feel.
 The city's administrator and Chief of Police William Barnes II gave the town its first city logo and slogan in early 2016.
 The City of Silex's slogan is "A rural City Moving Forward".